jessekinsman/indesign-link-search/README.md

 # indesign-link-search

-Search for specific links in an indesign document or book and then view them
+Search for specific links in an indesign document or book and then view the links within the document

 Compatible with InDesign CS6 and tested on OSX